pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 ## Documentation

 Once again, central to using CSS well is to **read the documentation**.
-The Mozilla [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) and especially the [CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) are invaluable places to look up all the specifics you might be wondering about, as well as just to browse the sheer variety of possible properties and values.
+The [Mozilla CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) and especially the [Mozilla CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) are invaluable places to look up all the specifics you might be wondering about, as well as just to browse the sheer variety of possible properties and values.

 ---